EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Introduction

-The preliminary conference version of this work appeared in~\cite{cai2022probabilistic}, which proposed the idea of learning traction distributions and the risk-aware cost formulations based on CVaR; however, experiments were only performed in simulation.
-This work extends the prior work by: (1)~reducing the reliance on the cross entropy loss for learning traction distributions (shown to perform poorly when the target bins have strong relationships~\cite{hou2016emd2}), and (2)~eliminating the disjoint training of the traction predictor and the latent space density estimator (shown to limit the learning performance~\cite{natpn}).
-We leverage the evidential learning technique proposed in~\cite{natpn} to jointly train the overall network with a newly derived uncertainty-aware $\emdsq$ loss~\cite{hou2016emd2}.
-This loss better captures cross-bin relationships of discretized traction values.
-The new methods introduced in this work not only improve the accuracies of traction prediction and OOD detection but also leads to faster navigation.
-By adding extensive indoor and outdoor hardware experiments, this paper provides stronger evidence of the performance improvements provided by the risk-aware planner proposed in the conference version~\cite{cai2022probabilistic} compared to the state-of-the-art methods~\cite{cai2022risk, Gasparino2022wayfast, wang2021adaptive}.
+The preliminary conference version of this work appeared in~\cite{cai2022probabilistic}, which proposed to learn traction distributions and use CVaR of traction for planning.
+This work extends the prior work by using the evidential learning technique proposed in~\cite{natpn} for model training, and deriving a new uncertainty-aware $\emdsq$ loss based on~\cite{hou2016emd2} to improve learning performance.
+The new methods introduced in this work not only improve the accuracy of traction prediction and OOD detection but also leads to faster navigation.
+By adding extensive hardware experiments, this work provides stronger evidence of the performance improvements provided by the risk-aware planner proposed in the conference version~\cite{cai2022probabilistic} compared to the state-of-the-art methods~\cite{cai2022risk, Gasparino2022wayfast, wang2021adaptive}.